rgambord/c99-doc/doc/sections/7/19/7/10/index.rst

 .. _9899_7.19.7.10p2:

+.. container:: snum

+   :ref:`2 <9899_7.19.7.10p2>`

-:ref:`2 <9899_7.19.7.10p2>` The puts function writes the string pointed to by s to the stream pointed to by stdout, and appends a new-line character to the output.
+The puts function writes the string pointed to by s to the stream pointed to by stdout, and appends a new-line character to the output.
 The terminating null character is not written.

 .. rubric:: Returns

 .. _9899_7.19.7.10p3:

+.. container:: snum

+   :ref:`3 <9899_7.19.7.10p3>`

-:ref:`3 <9899_7.19.7.10p3>` The puts function returns EOF if a write error occurs; otherwise it returns a nonnegative value.
+The puts function returns EOF if a write error occurs; otherwise it returns a nonnegative value.